 An overview of the carousel for each year group is as follows*:

-*all projects are continually reviewed and amended to suit the needs of the pupils at AFMS.
-The following is an overview of projects that have been completed to date, future projects may be an adapted version of the following:
+*all projects are continually reviewed and amended to suit the needs of the pupils at Aston Fields Middle School.
+The following is an overview of projects that have been completed to date.
+Future projects may be an adapted version of the following:

-Expressive Arts Rotation – all year 5 pupils join a 5 week carousel of Expressive Art projects that are designed to give them a taster of all of the Design Technology disciplines, alongside other expressive and creative subjects.
+Expressive Arts Rotation – all year 5 pupils complete a carousel of Expressive Art projects designed to give them a taster of all of the Design Technology disciplines, alongside other expressive and creative subjects.
 The rotation of projects is shown below: